ijunaid8989/ijunaid8989/README.md

+# It may have escaped your notice, but life isn't fair - Severus Snape

-# Hi, I am a programmer!
+### Hi, I am a programmer!

   - I do Elixir, Ruby and JS.
   - In my free times, I watch